AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 On this page we will look at how to manage private state in Aztec contracts.
 We will look at how to declare private state, how to read and write to it, and how to use it in your contracts.

-For a higher level overview of the state model in Aztec, see the [hybrid state model](../../../aztec/concepts/state_model/index.md) page.
+For a higher level overview of the state model in Aztec, see the [hybrid state model](../../../../aztec/concepts/state_model/index.md) page.

 ## Overview

 In contrast to public state, private state is persistent state that is **not** visible to the whole world.
 Depending on the logic of the smart contract, a private state variable's current value will only be known to one entity, or a closed group of entities.

-The value of a private state variable can either be shared via an [encrypted log](../../../guides/developer_guides/smart_contracts/writing_contracts/how_to_emit_event.md#encrypted-events), or offchain via web2, or completely offline: it's up to the app developer.
+The value of a private state variable can either be shared via an encrypted log, or offchain via web2, or completely offline: it's up to the app developer.

-Aztec private state follows a [utxo](https://en.wikipedia.org/wiki/Unspent_transaction_output)-based model.
-That is, a private state's current value is represented as one or many [notes](../../../aztec/concepts/storage/trees/index.md).
+Aztec private state follows a [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output)-based model.
+That is, a private state's current value is represented as one or many notes.

 To greatly simplify the experience of writing private state, Aztec.nr provides three different types of private state variable: